mikeathan/nodeherder/backend/internal/mcp/README.md

 ### Using the Inspector

 1. **Resources Tab**: View available resources
-   - Click on `nodeherder://devices` to see all registered devices
    - Click on `nodeherder://system-prompt` to see LLM guidance

 2. **Tools Tab**: Test the `query_device` tool